keyboardAnt/distributed-speculative-inference/README.md

 Our supported Dockerfile is located at `.devcontainer/Dockerfile`.
 Its default base image supports MacBook M1 (ARM).
 To build an image for x84 GPU nodes (like RunPod's), set the `BASE_IMAGE` to:
 `runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04`.
-For example, to build a new image, run:
-`docker build --build-arg BASE_IMAGE=runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04 -t kayboardAnt/dsi:gpu-x86 .`.
+For example, to build a new image, run: (replace `keyboardant` with your usename) `docker build --build-arg BASE_IMAGE=runpod/pytorch:2.4.0-py3.11-cuda12.4.1-devel-ubuntu22.04 -t kayboardAnt/dsi:gpu-x86 .`.
 If you are building the image on a non-x86 machine (like MacBook), you might need to create a custom builder (`docker buildx create --name mybuilder --use`) before building:
 ```sh